 Multiple sclerosis (MS) can cause not only physical symptoms, but also cognitive — or mental — changes.

-For example, it’s possible for the condition to affect things like memory, concentration, attention, ability to process information, and the capacity to prioritize and plan.
+For example, it’s possible for the condition to affect things such as memory, concentration, attention, ability to process information, and the capacity to prioritize and plan.
 In some cases, MS may also affect how you use language.

 If you start to notice signs of cognitive changes, it’s important to take a proactive approach to managing and limiting them.
 If left unmanaged, cognitive changes can have significant effects on your quality of life and day-to-day activities.

-Read on to learn about some of the ways you can use to cope with the potential mental effects of MS.
+Read on to learn about some of the ways you can cope with the potential mental effects of MS.

 With MS, cognitive symptoms may develop at any stage of the condition.
 As the condition progresses, the possibility of cognitive issues increases.
 Cognitive changes can be subtle and difficult to detect.

 To identify potential changes early, your doctor may use screening tools.
-According to recommendations published by the National Multiple Sclerosis Society, people with MS should be screened for cognitive changes every year.
+According to recommendations that the National Multiple Sclerosis Society published, people with MS should be screened for cognitive changes every year.